rajeshchukka/Object_Detection-Using-YoLo/README.md

 ## Credits

-Credits for this code go to [https://github.com/thtrieu](https://github.com/thtrieu).
-I've merely created a wrapper to get people started.
+Credits for this code go to [https://github.com/thtrieu](https://github.com/thtrieu)and Siraj Raval.
+I've merely created a wrapper around the code and tested to get familiarize with myself.